Stag Hill, University of Surrey: Other

-Other campus buildings include Senate House, which features a distinct clockface that was given to the university by Charterhouse School, the Lewis Elton Gallery, which is contained within two buildings of the campus and is responsible for the curation of art at the university, and the Multifaith Centre, which has places of worship for many world religions and was built in 2007.
+Other campus buildings include Senate House, which features a distinct clockface that was given to the university by Charterhouse School, and the Multifaith Centre, which has places of worship for many world religions and was built in 2007.
 There is an on-campus nightclub called Rubix, which is popular among students (according to journalists from university magazine The Stag when interviewed by other publications).
 The nightclub has three bars and a layout that keeps clubgoers spread out, and has regular club nights on Wednesday and Friday, having hosted music acts from Stormzy to David Bowie to Led Zeppelin.
-Near to the club is a fast food shop called Pizzaman, which is open after club nights.

 The Students' Union on the campus is in Union House, a Brutalist landmark designed by Maguire and Murray in 1972.
 However, in 2017 it was described as "life expired".
 In 2016, the architecture firm HLM was hired to refurbish the Union House, but in 2017 a closed competition was opened by the university for proposals from selected firms (including HLM) to design a new £10–12 million building for the union to be housed in.
 At the time, Union House contained multiple important student life facilities, like bars and lounges, as well as the students' union.
 It is home to the nightclub Rubix.
 The HLM refurbishment would have expanded and redesigned three floors of the existing building.
 The new proposal is planned for completion in 2020, with extensive spaces including the campus' largest lecture theatre, a multi-purpose performance venue, radio and TV stations for campus societies Stag Radio and StagTV, and a cinema.

 A university research building is the 5G Innovation building, the centre for all global development of 5th generation mobile networks.
 Another is the Surrey Space Centre, partnered with NASA.

 Also located on the campus are the studios for BBC Surrey and the regional office of the national academic examining body, AQA.

 Former buildings on the campus include "Channies" and "Amigos".
 "Amigos" is a former name of the campus grocery shop, and "Channies" is the nickname of now-closed Chancellor's Bar.